MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors

-\subsection{\ourtask~Analysis.}
+\paragraph{\textbf{Filtering Settings.}} We use the STS16 dataset \cite{agirre2016semeval} to empirically validate varying SimCSE filtering hyper-parameters, $t^{+}_{te}$ and $t^{-}_{te}$.
+The dataset provides text pairs and human-annotated similarity scores (five-point Likert scale), and two texts are considered similar when the score exceeds 3.
+We analyze the distribution of SimCSE and human annotated scores for all text pairs in the dataset, and select $t^{+}_{te}=0.9$ to derive MVMR positive candidates since it is regarded as the best threshold to distinguish similar queries.
+Similarly, we select $t^{-}_{te}=0.5$ to identify \ourtask~negative candidates.
+The distribution of SimCSE and human-annotated scores are shown in Appendix~\ref{sec:appendix_analysis_filters}.

+\subsection{\ourtask~Analysis}

-We set a video retrieval pool as a total of $n$, containing at most $k$ positive videos for each query.
+We fixedly set the size of the massive video pool as $n$, containing at most $k$ positive videos for each query.
 If the number of \ourtask~positive candidates derived for each query is less than $k$, we include all positive candidates as positive samples.
-Also, if the total number of \ourtask~positive candidates and \ourtask~negative candidates for a query is less than $n$, the query is excluded from the final \ourtask~dataset.
+Also, if the total number of \ourtask~positive and \ourtask~negative candidates for a query is less than $n$, the query is excluded from the final \ourtask~dataset.

-\paragraph{Datasets Statistic.} We set the number of videos in the $\text{\ourtask}_\text{Charades-STA}$ and the $\text{\ourtask}_\text{ActivityNet}$ retrieval pools as $n=50$, and the maximum number of positive moments per query $k$ is set to $5$.
-The former consists of 3,716 queries for 1,334 videos, and each query contains an average of 3.07 number of positive videos.
-The latter contains 16,941 queries for 4,885 videos, and each query includes an average of 1.11 number of positive videos.
-We set the number of videos for the $\text{\ourtask}_\text{TACoS}$ and the maximum number of positive moments per query as $5$ and $5$, respectively, since TACoS test set contains only 25 videos.
-It includes of 2,055 queries for 25 videos, and each query contains an average of 2.24 number of positive videos.
-The summary of the \ourtask~datasets is shown in Appendix~\ref{sec:appendix_dataset_stats}.
+\paragraph{\textbf{Datasets Statistic.}} We determine the number of videos in the $\text{\ourtask}_\text{Charades-STA}$ and the $\text{\ourtask}_\text{ActivityNet}$ retrieval pools as $n=50$, and the maximum number of positive moments per query $k$ is set to $5$.
+The former consists of 3,716 queries for 1,334 videos, each containing an average of 3.07 positive moments.
+The latter contains 16,941 queries for 4,885 videos, each including an average of 1.11 positive videos.
+For the $\text{\ourtask}_\text{TACoS}$ dataset, We set the size of the video pool and the maximum number of positive moments per query as $5$ and $5$, respectively, since the TACoS test set contains only 25 videos totally.
+It includes 2,055 queries for 25 videos, each containing an average of 2.24 positive videos.
+The summary of the utilized \prevtask~datasets and the constructed \ourtask~datasets is shown in Table \ref{tab:dataset_stats}.

-\paragraph{Analysis on Dataset Filtering Methods.} We visualize the scores derived using SimCSE and EMScore to verify the reliability of our MVMR datasets.
-Figure~\ref{fig:fig_dist_simcse} displays SimCSE embeddings of all queries in each dataset, illustrating the similarity between all queries and a specific target query (left: \textit{"person turn a light on."}; right: \textit{"He is using a push mower to mow the grass."}).
-We use T-SNE to reduce the dimensionality of each query for displaying each query (dot).

-The figure reveals that queries exhibit well-defined clusters when setting 0.9 threshold for the Charades-STA and TACoS.
-The figure for the TACoS can also be found in Appendix~\ref{sec:appendix_analysis_filters}.
-Figure~\ref{fig:fig_simcse_hist_new} presents histograms of the SimCSE similarity.
-The histograms indicate that Charades-STA and TACoS contain numerous text queries with high similarity, supporting the effectiveness of the query similarity filtering.